VimsecAu/kb/m365/baselines/exo.md

 <!--Policy: MS.EXO.4.3v1; Criticality: SHALL -->
 - _Rationale:_ Email spoofing attempts are not inherently visible to domain owners.
 DMARC provides a mechanism to receive reports of spoofing attempts.
-Including <reports@dmarc.cyber.dhs.gov> as a point of contact for these reports gives CISA insight into spoofing attempts and is required by BOD 18-01 for FCEB departments and agencies.
+Including <reports@dmarc.cyber.dhs.gov> as a point of contact for these reports gives Vimsec insight into spoofing attempts and is required by BOD 18-01 for FCEB departments and agencies.
 - _Last modified:_ June 2023
 - _Note:_ Only federal, executive branch, departments and agencies should include this email address in their DMARC record.